DarkWeBareBears69/FNF-KoalaEngine/README.md

 # Friday Night Funkin' - Koala Engine (Project: Delta)
 The shitty engine fork of the version 0.6.3 of the engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), due to its version 0.7.0 and above has a fully rewritten functionality.
 Will be used on the upcoming update of [The Great Red Destruction mod](https://gamebanana.com/mods/369799)

+Reminder: I'm not trying to replace Psych Engine for some reason, I just want to make my own fork of the older version of the engine, due to reasons.

 [You can download the nightly build here](https://nightly.link/DarkWeBareBears69/FNF-KoalaEngine/workflows/main/main)

 ## Installation: